JordanCH05/History_Of_Brunel/README.md

 * Font
     * Fonts taken from [Google Fonts](https://fonts.google.com/)
     * Mate SC is used for the headings to give a more 19th Century atmosphere
-    * Roboto is used for smaller texts for easier legibility since it is simplier and with serifs
+    * Roboto is used for smaller texts for easier legibility since it is simplier and without serifs

 * Figma
+    * Pages were planned out on [Figma](https://www.figma.com) using wireframes

 ## Features
 * Navigation Bar